Whipped Cream & Other Delights: Influence

-Up until this album, Alpert had used Los Angeles area studio musicians to back him on his records.
+Until this album, Alpert had used Los Angeles area studio musicians to back him on his records.
 On this album, eventual members of the Tijuana Brass (John Pisano, guitar and Bob Edmondson, trombone) were featured as well as elite session musicians from the Wrecking Crew: Hal Blaine (drums), Carol Kaye (electric bass), Chuck Berghofer (double bass), and Russell Bridges (who would later become famous in his own right as Leon Russell).
 With the success of Whipped Cream & Other Delights came huge demands for concert appearances.
-It was at this time that Alpert formed the public version of the Tijuana Brass which included: Pisano, Edmondson, Nick Ceroli (drums), Pat Senatore (bass), Tonni Kalash (trumpet), Lou Pagani (piano) as well as Julius Wechter on marimba and vibes (studio only).
+It was at this time that Alpert formed the public version of the Tijuana Brass, which included Pisano, Edmondson, Nick Ceroli (drums), Pat Senatore (bass), Tonni Kalash (trumpet), Lou Pagani (piano), and Julius Wechter on marimba and vibes (studio only).

 A remix of the album was released in 2006 on the Shout Factory label with model Bree Condon "clothed" on the cover in a similar fashion to the original.

-The album is seen briefly in the movie The Big Lebowski when the Dude is looking through Maude's record collection.
-It is also seen in The Boondock Saints when Rocco frantically gathers his possessions after killing three associates in a diner.
-It is seen among other period albums early in The Honeymoon Killers, and can also be spotted in the living room of the Weir household in multiple episodes of Freaks and Geeks.